Mala-Zedik/mala-zedik.github.io/content/posts/policy/index.md

 ---

 In this section of the website, you will learn the Policies for Mala Zedik website and Mobile game.
-Both platforms make use of the same techonologies.
+Both platforms make use of the same technologies.

 ## Privacy Policy
 Mala Zedik built the Mala Zedik app as an Ad Supported app.
 This SERVICE is provided by Mala Zedik at no cost and is intended for use as is.